Critical two-point functions for long-range statistical-mechanical models in high dimensions: Introduction

 where $\veee{x}_\ell=|x|\vee\ell$.
 As a result,

-which we require throughout the paper (cf., Assumption~\ref{assumption:D} below).
-The goal is to see how the asymptotic expression \refeq{Gpc-fr} of $G_{\pc}(x)$ changes depending on the value of $\alpha$.
-We note that \refeq{Gpc-fr} and \refeq{pcA-fr} are invalid for $\alpha\le2$ because then $\sigma^2=\infty$.
+which we require throughout the paper (cf., Assumption~\ref{assumptiond} below).
+The goal is to see how the asymptotic expression (\ref{eq-Gpc-fr}) of $G_{p_{\mathrm{c}}}(x)$ changes depending on the value of $\alpha $.
+We note that (\ref{eq-Gpc-fr}) and (\ref{eq-pcA-fr}) are invalid for $\alpha\le 2$ because then $\sigma^2=\infty$.

 Let